ninchat/ninchat-api/api.md

 	The queue is in read-only state.
 (This is similar to the `closed` attribute, but is not controlled by non-operator members.)

+- `upload` : string (writable by realm operators)

+	Enables `send_file` action in audience dialogues:

+	- "member" enables it for both members.
+	- "agent" enables it for the member who accepted the audience.

 ### File